omp5gsel/StarcrossExmouthFerry/README.md

 -   Scroll down the page to see selected images.
 -   Locate the "Routes & Timetables" page.
 -   View the available route and additional pictures.

+**Check (19/03/2025):**

+-   Followed steps listed.
+-   `Routes & Timetables` has been renamed to `Route & Times` in the navigation throughtout development but now contains an icon to make it more user friendly, as well as making more sense since there is only one route taken.
+-   Route map is shown immediately.
+-   No extra pictures are shown **update required to add additional images**.

 ## Technologies Used (Planned)